 Viktoriia is now under the charitable care of Northwell Health, which took her from the airport by ambulance to Lenox Hill so that doctors could address her medical status.
 We hope that Viktoriia will be able to bend her knees again and walk without the support of a walker or need assistance from a caretaker.

 They don’t know when they will see the families, homes, and friends they left behind in Kyiv or their husbands, who stayed behind to protect the country.
 Currently, the five family members are settling into the home of their friend Ruby, for whom Nataliia provides full-time care.
-Ruby and her family are in the process of helping Juliia and Viktoriia register their girls for school.
+Ruby and her family are helping Juliia and Viktoriia get settled into life here in New York.

 If you’re interested in helping us support this family with in-kind donations, and financial support for our plans, or if you know local businesses that may be interested in participating, please contact Victoria at firstname.lastname@example.org.